hashicorp/terraform-provider-google/website/docs/r/google_service_account_key.html.markdown

 * `private_key_type` (Optional) The output format of the private key.
 TYPE_GOOGLE_CREDENTIALS_FILE is the default output format.

 * `public_key_data` (Optional) Public key data to create a service account key for given service account.
 The expected format for this field is a base64 encoded X509_PEM and it conflicts with `public_key_type` and `private_key_type`.

+* `keepers` (Optional) Arbitrary map of values that, when changed, will trigger a new key to be generated.

 ## Attributes Reference